How to MAKE Homemade DIY Dots of Glue (Easy and Cheap)!

+It is a water-based glue and has no strong odor.
 (If you open the lid and sniff directly into the bottle, you can detect a very faint odor.)

 I don’t know about your mental state, but you are right about the glue!
 Use this to your advantage:

 To understand it better, try this: put a tiny bit on a piece of scrap paper and set it aside.
 Put a tiny bit on another scrap of paper and put another scrap on top of it.
 In a matter of seconds, these will be bonded together.
 It’s permanent!
 Meanwhile, the first scrap that you allowed to dry is now clear and even tackier than when it was wet.
-If you stick another scrap on top, it adheres but you can pull it apart and stick it back together–kind of like a Post-It NoteTM–but stronger.
+If you stick another scrap on top, it adheres but you can pull it apart and stick it back together–kind of like a Post-It NoteTM–but much, much stronger.
 That’s re-positionable!

 Always keep from freezing.
 Keep away from extreme heat.
 WINTER NOTE: We ship year round and have not had issues–even shipping to Alaska.
 As a precaution, we add additional high quality “anti-freeze” to our formula to avoid problems during transport, but we can not be responsible for the glue if it is exposed to freezing upon arrival at its destination.
 As with all glues and paints, keep from freezing!

 be neater to use

 have no wrinkling even on thin paper

 make the bottle last longer …and it will still have a very strong bond!

 Remember…this glue ain’t no ordinary tacky white glue!

 You can leave the cap off while crafting without problems.
 Though not recommended, I have to admit I have left mine off for days and the glue is fine.

 Typically, there is a little buggery dot of glue that has formed in or on the tip.
 Simply use your fingernails and literally “pull the plug”!
 This plug may be what keeps the glue from drying out when it is uncapped for long periods of time.
 Occasionally, when there is a real clog, use a paperclip or pin to open the tip.
 Thankfully, this doesn’t happen very often!
 If your cap is really gunked up, you can wash out the liquid glue out with soap and water.
 Then fully clean the cap with THE BEST CLEANER EVER™.